Table of Contents

 NoSQL databases don’t use tables like SQL databases.
 Instead, they store data in other ways, such as documents (like JSON files).
 This is useful for handling a lot of data that doesn’t fit neatly into rows and columns.

-- MongoDB: A popular NoSQL database that stores data as documents (which look like flexible lists of data).
-Each document can store different types of data, like a collection of information about users, even if each user has different details.
+- MongoDB: A popular NOSQL database that stores data as documents (which looks like a flexible list of data).
+Each document can store a variety of data, such as a collection of users information, even if each user has different details.

 Version Control (Git, GitHub)

-Version control is a system that helps developers manage changes to their code over time.
-It allows teams to work on the same project simultaneously, keep track of changes, and revert to earlier versions if something goes wrong.
-One of the most popular tools for version control is Git, and a platform commonly used with Git is GitHub.
+Version control is a system that helps developers manage changes in their code over time.
+This allows the teams to work on the same project at the same time, monitors changes and returns to previous versions when something goes wrong.
+One of the most popular devices for version control is GIT, and is usually a platform used with git.

 1. Git (Version Control Tool)

-Git is a version control tool that tracks changes to your code and allows you to manage different versions (or snapshots) of your project.
+Git is a version control unit that tracks changes to your code and allows you to manage different versions of your project (or snapshot).

 2. GitHub (Platform for Git Repositories)